leonelngande/leonelngande.github.io/_posts/2020-01-17-how-i-inject-pass-additional-parameters-into-angular-services.md

   - Dependency Injection
   - Injection Token
 ---
-If you want to pass additional parameters to your Angular service, what you are looking for is @Inject decorator.
+If you want to pass additional parameters to an Angular service, what you are looking for is @Inject decorator.
 It helps you pass your parameters to the service through Angular's dependency injection mechanism.

 > `@Inject()` is a *manual* mechanism for letting Angular know that a *parameter* must be injected.
 >